0xERR0R/blocky/docs/README.md

 ```

 ### Run standalone
-Download binary file for your architecture, put it in one directory with config file.
+Download binary file for your architecture and run `./blocky --config config.yml`.
 Please be aware, you must run the binary with root privileges if you want to use port 53 or 953.

 ### Run with kubernetes (helm)
 See [this repo](https://github.com/billimek/billimek-charts/tree/master/charts/blocky) or [the helm hub site](https://hub.helm.sh/charts/billimek/blocky) for details about running blocky via helm in kubernetes.